drug-design/course/docs/chapters/molecular-similarity.md

 ### Lead-Like and Drug-Like Approaches

-Chemists can now build and measure the 'lead-like' or 'drug-like' properties of molecules (concepts presented in another chapter).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/lead-like-drug-like-approaches-22827fd4'><i class='fa fa-play' aria-hidden='true'></i></button>Chemists can now build and measure the 'lead-like' or 'drug-like' properties of molecules (concepts presented in another chapter).
 These provide useful structure-property relationships that complement current structure-activity information.
 These properties derive directly from molecular similarity structural analyses.
 *[nce]: New Chemical Entity: a compound not previously described.